OctopusDeploy/docs/docs/administration/reporting/report-on-deployments-using-excel.md

 ![](images/3278122.png)

-## Export All Deployments to an XML File {#ReportondeploymentsusingExcel-ExportalldeploymentstoanXMLfile}
+## Export all deployments to an XML file {#ReportondeploymentsusingExcel-ExportalldeploymentstoanXMLfile}

 Before we can report on the data using Excel, we need to export it in a format that Excel can import.
 The easiest way to do this is using an XML file.